601 Heritage Drive

 PRUDENT DECISIONS FOR A CHANGING ENVIRONMENT

-Our investment lineups are designed to provide exposure to a full breadth of investment choices.
+Our investment lineups are designed to help provide exposure to a full breadth of investment choices.
 The lineup seeks to provide enough options to create a well-diversified portfolio for each profile of participant in the plan.
-Townsend Financial believes it is important to provide options for participants to diversify across asset classes, investment categories, and style.
+Townsend Financial Life Management believes it is important to provide options for participants to diversify across asset classes, investment categories, and style.

-Townsend Financial offers investment advice to Plan Sponsors as defined under Section 3(21) of the Employee Retirement Income Security Act of 1974, as amended (“ERISA”).
-Townsend Financial completes a workforce profile for the company and then provides a list of recommended funds to include in the plan lineup.
+Townsend Financial Life Management offers investment advice to Plan Sponsors as defined under Section 3(21) of the Employee Retirement Income Security Act of 1974, as amended (“ERISA”).
+Townsend Financial Life Management completes a workforce profile for the company and then provides a list of recommended funds to include in the plan lineup.
 The provided list is designed to cover the major asset classes and sub asset classes to allow participants to put together a well-diversified portfolio.
 Additional investments are included in the selected list to provide a single fund which offers a diversified portfolio.
 The sponsor is responsible for reviewing the suggested investment lineup and making any changes necessary prior to implementing the choice.
-Townsend Financial monitors the approved investments and will make a recommendation if an individual fund should be placed on a watch list or removed from the fund lineup.
+Townsend Financial Life Management monitors the approved investments and will make a recommendation if an individual fund should be placed on a watch list or removed from the fund lineup.
 The Plan Sponsor makes the final decision on whether to include or remove a particular fund from the fund lineup.

 The monitoring process focuses on the following issues: